 Detailed Breakdown of Sea Freight Costs

 When planning sea freight from China to Canada, understanding the full cost structure is essential.
-I’ll break down the main elements that make up your total shipping price so you can budget accurately and optimize your logistics.
+I’ll break down the main elements that make up your total shipping price so you can budget accurately and avoid nasty surprises.
+Over the years, the most frustrated clients I’ve encountered were those who received a “low” quote that conveniently omitted surcharges, destination port fees, and customs brokerage.
+Let’s make sure that doesn’t happen to you.

 Freight Rates and Surcharges